SPA: Sudan digitally isolated by ‘arbitrary’ internet blackout

 TMC: ‘Internet threat to national security’

-The head of the Political Committee of the TMC, Lt Gen Shamseldin Kabbashi, said that the internet will not return soon because it threatens national security.
+The head of the Political Committee of the TMC, Lt Gen Shamseldin Kabbashi, said in a statement on Tuesday that the internet will not return soon because it threatens national security.

 He further acknowledged abuses by officers of the regular forces in the process of dismantling the sit-in, which led to the killing of 118 people, according to the Sudanese Doctors Central Committee.